Boeny/simple-craft/README.md

 How to use

 Wait for the frames to be generated, then click at some place.
 Points will be animated by gravity.
-Count of the points and the other configs are hardcoded.
+Count of the points and the other configs are hardcoded in "front/vm.js" (frames count, tail length) and "actions/calc.js" (all other)